jonasborn/patema/README.md

 ---

+## Current status
+Currently implementing a alternative encryption solution using Apache Commons Crypto.
+The lib will use OpenSsl, therefore using AES-NI on Intel-Chips - could be a bit faster.
+Currently 250 KB/s is a bit slow

 ## About
 Patema is a set of tools and algorithms to access LTO-tapes using Java.
 The project also contains a easy to use FTP-server, able to compress and encrypt with random